EVENTS AT SEA

 Celebrity Cruises

 The following report was received: "Sailed with Celebrity on this cruise.
 Sewer smell throughout ship, water was brown in our cabin, toilet vacuum system out for 2 days.
-My wife became ill and reported it to the staff who immediatly drew blood and treated her for stomach "virus".
-Cruise line admitted there was a problem with the sewer system but denied my wife was ill from this.We noted the placement of hand sanitizers at the gang way immediatly following."
+My wife became ill and reported it to the staff who immediately drew blood and treated her for stomach "virus".
+Cruise line admitted there was a problem with the sewer system but denied my wife was ill from this.We noted the placement of hand sanitizers at the gang way immediately following."

 Sewer smell